jwilliams108/darksoulsbots/README.md

 In general, continuous and automatic mode/operation are meant to work together as a bot, while single and manual mode/operation are meant to function as a script.

 Output verbosity can be changed by altering the debug level to DEBUG from NOTICE for more information on the actions being taken by the flairsync script.

+## What's New

+New version now supports syncing across more than two subs - note that currently there is no manual mode, only automatic (based on longest flair).
+This is due to the fact that this script is used across a set of subs that share platinum trophy flair - one for each game.
+Therefore, the longest flair string contains the most trophies and is considered the preferred flair.

+### TODO
+* (re)add manual mode
+* only login if credentials have expired